2/20/2025

 Chief Economist

 Yeah, good morning, Lucas.
 Yeah, you're right.
-We have seen an increase in the cost curve, particularly if we look at ammonia and UAN, but also urea just driven by the increase in the price of gas in Europe.
-And as Ken mentioned, we've seen that pretty volatile of late.
-I think as high as $18 from MBQ last week, it's down in the $15 from MBQ range today.
-And that curve is pretty flat as we look throughout the year.
-We know that as we look through the end of 2025, storage levels today are down significantly.
-And it's the first time since the war began that there's been a normal winter in Europe with cold weather driving down storage levels.
-And those will by regulation need to be rebuilt.
+We have seen an increase in the cost curve, particularly if we look at ammonia and UAN, but also urea, just driven by the increase in the price of gas in Europe.
+And as As Ken mentioned, we've seen that pretty volatile of late, I think as high as $18 per MBQ last week.
+It's down in the $15 per MBQ range today.
+And that curve's pretty flat as we look throughout the year.
+We know that as we look through the end of 2025, Storage levels today are down significantly, and it's the first time since the war began that there's been a normal winter in Europe with cold weather driving down storage levels, and those will, by regulation, need to be rebuilt.
 And so that's driving the outlook for gas costs today.
 And so as we look through the end of the year, regardless of what happens with respect to sanctions, that gas supply in Europe is likely to be tight.
 That said, there's potential for volatility in that price.
 In any scenario, we'd expect that the cost curve will remain above where it was prior to the war beginning, just given the reliance on imported LNG into Europe.
 I think the other important point is that we've seen already significant permanent closures of ammonia capacity in Europe.
 It continues to be over 20% of the production shut down today due to high natural gas prices.
 And we wouldn't expect that to come on stream as we go through the year.
-And the other factor to watch as we go forward is just the limited amount of new supply coming on stream, particularly of Urea.
-And so we'd expect the supply-demand balance to tighten over the medium term, just given continued demand growth, exceeding capacity additions.
+And The other factor to watch as we go forward is just the limited amount of new supply coming on stream, particularly of urea.
+And so we'd expect the supply-demand balance to tighten over the medium term, just given continued demand growth exceeding capacity additions.

 speaker